Risk Control Solutions

 Park and Playground Safety In Your Municipality

 Many communities maintain parks and playgrounds for the enjoyment of their citizens.
-This PERC$ provides an overview of recommended practices for operating playgrounds and parks safely.
+This Risk Control Solution provides an overview of recommended practices for operating playgrounds and parks safely.
 It includes a discussion of the Consumer Products Safety Commission's recommendations on selecting and maintaining equipment as well as designing play areas.
-The PERC$ also provides a convenient checklist to assist communities in inspecting their parks and playgrounds.
+Also provided is a convenient checklist to assist communities in inspecting their parks and playgrounds.

 Pre-employment Testing and Investigation